 - The first surf camp was possibly held in G-Land in 1971, which Michael Boyum led.

 - Low-pressure systems generate the swells here in Antarctica

 Surf City El Salvador Pro presented by Corona

 Punta Roca produces some fast and epic barrels and is only recommended for advanced wave riders.
-Some things to look out for while surfing here are a very rocky bottom and pollution.
+Some things to look out for a while surfing here are a rocky bottom and pollution.

 Wave Type- exposed point break/ cobblestone, rock, and boulders

 Ideal Wind- light to moderated offshore WNW to N

 Best Season- April- October, with June to July the best

 How Big?- up to 5 ft (1.5 m)